Derby dell'Enza

 The Derby dell'Enza, also referred to as the Derby del Parmigiano Reggiano, is the local derby contested by Emilian association football clubs Parma F.C. and A.C.
 Reggiana 1919.
 The name derives from the Enza river, which forms the boundary of the provinces of Parma and Reggio Emilia.
 The match is contested twice a year when the two clubs participate in the same league competition.

 The rivalry stems from a historical rivalry between the cities of Parma and Reggio Emilia, which transcends sport.
-Despite the close rivalry, Parma are comfortably the more successful of the two sides, having won 8 major trophies.
+Despite the close rivalry, Parma is comfortably the more successful of the two sides, having won 8 major trophies.
 The first of these was as recent as the 1991–92 Coppa Italia triumph.
 Before the 1990s, neither side had played in Serie A, Italian football's top tier that was formed in 1929, so Parma's dominance is a recent trend.
 Fan violence between ultras groups is often a problem in this derby.

 History

 Separated by just 25 kilometres, Parma has historically been seen as a snobbish or aristocratic city, the capital of the small state Duchy of Parma and Piacenza, home to monuments, churches and palaces, and whose famous sons are musicians Giuseppe Verdi and Arturo Toscanini and painter Parmigianino, while the residents of Reggio Emilia were perceived as less affluent and hot-blooded with a strong background in agriculture, the first city to fly the Tricolore in 1797, but also excelled in the arts through the works of Ludovico Ariosto and Antonio da Correggio.
 The cities share the protected naming of the world-renowned Parmesan cheese, more properly called Parmigiano-Reggiano.
 Parma's football team was founded in 1913 and A.C.
 Reggiana 1919 was founded six years later in 1919.
-1919 would also be the first year they met, as they duked it out in the Promozione and the Prima Categoria in what were both sides' first two seasons in league football from 1919 to 1921.
+1919 also the first year they met, as they duked it out in the Promozione and the Prima Categoria in what were both sides' first two seasons in league football from 1919 to 1921.

 The two Emilian sides had six more meetings before 1930 was out, but neither side was able to win away from home.
-From 1932, the clubs had a since unmatched run of 8 consecutive seasons of league derbies in a period in which Reggiana had the upper hand, finishing above Parma in the league every year.
-This trend continued across the 1940s and 1950s, although derbies did not so occur so frequently over those years.
+From 1932, the clubs had an unmatched run of 8 consecutive seasons of league derbies in a period in which Reggiana had the upper hand, finishing above Parma in the league every year.
+This trend continued across the 1940s and 1950s, although derbies did not occur so frequently over those years.
 For the 1952–53 Serie C campaign, Reggiana was given a 20-point deduction for misconduct denounced by the Parma management and was relegated to the ignominy of IV Serie that season.
 However, they returned as the 1960s neared with four seasons of Serie B contests in which the spoils were shared with three wins apiece out of eight, but Parma's relegation from that division in 1961–62 put an end to derbies until 1970.